-WHERE TO FIND THEM: Sailfish are found in tropical waters across the entire globe.
-They are a migratory and pelagic fish so they are most commonly found in deep water and can seem to withstand slightly warmer water temps than marlin.
-While sailfish can be caught in the Atlantic Ocean and large sailfish are caught in Panama, the true sailfish heavyweights of the world are Costa Rica and Guatemala.
-Blessed with warm waters, plentiful baitfish, and the right underwater geography you can catch sailfish every month of the year while in season some boats report raising as many as 30-50 in a single day!
+Sailfish are found in tropical waters across the entire globe.
+They are a migratory and pelagic fish so they are most commonly found in deep water but tend to stay above the thermocline.
+While sailfish can be caught in the Atlantic Ocean, the true meccas of fishing for sailfish in Central America are the Pacific Coasts of Costa Rica and Guatemala.
+Blessed with clear warm waters, plentiful baitfish, and the right underwater geography we catch sailfish every month of the year.
+In the peak season, which is November through April, boats can report raising as many as 30-50 fish in a day!